yoshc/CubiTech/README.md

 # CubiTech
 Old MMORPG Bukkit Server Plugin

+**!!
+This code is NOT written in a good style!
+I wrote it when i was very young (12 or 13), and did not follow any style guidelines.
+I know the coding style is horrible and many things can be structured and implemented MUCH better.
+!!**

 This is the source code of the main plugin of the obsolete Minecraft Server "CubiTech" (coded many years ago..)

 I just wanted to share it.